Current topics on plant protection products

 The ban will apply from 1st October 2021.

-The Swedish Chemicals Agency is planning to decide on exemptions from the ban for plant protection products containing active substances as follows;
+The Swedish Chemicals Agency has decided on exemptions from the ban for plant protection products containing active substances as follows;

 - active substances that are approved as substances with low risk in accordance with Article 22 of the EU Plant Protection Products Regulation (No 1107/2009)